Nine dots puzzle

-The nine dots puzzle is a mathematical puzzle whose task is to connect nine squarely arranged points with a pen by four (or fewer) straight lines without lifting the pen.
+The nine dots puzzle is a mathematical puzzle whose task is to connect nine squarely arranged points with a pen by four (or fewer) straight lines without lifting the pen or retracing any lines.

 The puzzle has appeared under various other names over the years.

 History

 In 1867, in the French chess journal Le Sphinx, an intellectual precursor to the nine dots puzzle appeared credited to Sam Loyd.
-Said chess puzzle corresponds to a "64 dots puzzle", i.e., marking all dots of an 8-by-8 square lattice, with an added constraint.
+Loyd's puzzle asked for a sequence of 14 moves of a chess queen passing through all the squares of a chessboard and returning to the starting square; this can be considered as a "64 dots puzzle" of covering all dots of an 8-by-8 square lattice with a closed polygonal path whose segments are horizontal, vertical, or diagonal, and that turns only at the dots.

-In 1907, the nine dots puzzle appears in an interview with Sam Loyd in The Strand Magazine:
+In 1907, the nine dots puzzle itself appeared, in an interview with Sam Loyd in The Strand Magazine: